Precious Memories Facebook Moderator

 Being told I had a severe liver condition and that my baby was to be delivered at 34 weeks was the first I heard of ICP.
 It was my first pregnancy and incredibly worrying.
 I found great support and knowledge through Jenny Chambers and ICP support.
 The hospital knew very little of the condition and despite reading lots of pregnancy books I had never heard of it!
 I continued to read about ICP after delivery and during the following months.
 When I fell pregnant again in 2007 and developed severe ICP, resulting in another early delivery, I found the knowledge I had gained from ICP Support invaluable.
 I developed ICP again more recently in my third pregnancy and it resulted in a very early delivery.
 I knew this was my last baby, and since the first I had wanted to give something back to the charity.
 I’m pleased to be helping raise awareness and supporting fellow itchy mums.

-Alice has had ICP in two of her three pregnancies.
-She has been a volunteer with ICP Support since 2010 and is also an NCT antenatal teacher.
+Alice had ICP in two of her three pregnancies.
+She is a founding trustee of ICP Support but now lives in Sydney, Australia.